-Rig Manager
+KEMPER Rig Manager

-Rig Manager is a librarian software designed to help manage your personal amp collection.
+KEMPER Rig Manager[TM] is an editor and librarian software designed to help you adjust your sounds and manage your personal amp collection.
 It also keeps your PROFILER operating system up to date.
-The software is free of charge and can be downloaded on the KEMPER Amps website: www.kemper-amps.com/downloads
+Rig Manager is available Windows as well as MAC OS.
+The software is free of charge and can be downloaded on the KEMPER Amps website:

+www.kemper-amps.com/downloads